aspose-html/aspose-html-reference-tutorials/html/dutch/java/converting-between-epub-and-image-formats/convert-epub-to-tiff/_index.md

 A6: Aspose.HTML renders each page of the EPUB sequentially; you can loop through the pages by adjusting `ImageSaveOptions` to generate separate TIFF files per page if needed.

 **Q7: Does the conversion preserve vector graphics?**
-A7: The conversion rasterizes the content into TIFF, so vector graphics are rendered as high‑resolution bitmap data.
+A6: The conversion rasterizes the content into TIFF, so vector graphics are rendered as high‑resolution bitmap data.

+## Conclusion
+You now have a clear, production‑ready way to **convert epub image** files to TIFF using Aspose.HTML for Java.
+This method integrates seamlessly into any Java‑based workflow, whether you’re handling a single file or automating large‑scale conversions.

+If you run into any challenges, the community is ready to help: [Aspose.HTML community](https://forum.aspose.com/).

 ---

-**Last Updated:** 2025-12-28
+**Last Updated:** 2026-03-16
-**Tested With:** Aspose.HTML for Java 23.10 (latest at time of writing)
+**Tested With:** Aspose.HTML for Java 24.0 (latest at time of writing)
 **Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}